 Although the film was released two years earlier in Europe, its lukewarm critical response delayed its American release.
-Medea was released in the U.S. on October 28, 1971.
+“Medea” premiered in the U.S. on October 28, 1971.

 A New York Times review the day after the film’s New York premier called Callas “a fascinating cinematic presence.”

 Maria Callas never appeared in film again after her “Medea” debut.

 See a slideshow of photos from the film

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?